 Included in this bundle of Whakataukī are task cards which focus on multiple intelligences.Our ākonga have individual differences.
 True enough, these differences can sometimes create challenges for us unless forearmed with activities.

-When we acknowledge thatour learners have different gifts and talents some tasks become easier all around.
-As Howard Gardner proposes in his theory on Multiple Intelligences, children can be inclined to one (or several) of an array of talents: verbal, logical, musical, kinesthetic, interpersonal, intrapersonal, visual, and natural.
-Taking this into consideration in managing a class can be a lot of work, but when utilised properly and efficiently, it can really benefit both you and your students!
+He says that children can be inclined to one (or several) intelligences.
+These intelligences are an array of talents.
+These are verbal, logical, musical, kinesthetic, interpersonal, intrapersonal, visual, and natural.
+Taking this into consideration in managing a class can be a lot of work, but when having your classroom setup for this efficiently, it can really benefit both you and your students!